Women’s midlife health is at an inflection point.

-The Institute Advancing Women’s Health (InAWH) unites global experts to transform midlife care for women.
-We translate peer reviewed evidence into care pathways, education and tools that redefine women’s health worldwide.
+The Institute Advancing Women’s Health (InAWH) unites global experts to move evidence into practice.

-Women’s midlife health is half of every woman’s life, yet has been substantially disregarded in research and care
+Women’s midlife health represents half of every woman’s life, yet it has remained fragmented, underfunded, and inconsistently addressed in research and clinical care.

 Women spend 25% more of their lives in poor health than men